 Improvements to the Aging Rocky Shores Exhibit

-The three decades-old Rocky Shores exhibit is showing signs of deterioration, age and heavy use.
-Renovations to Rocky Shores – home to walruses, sea otters, seals, and puffins – will improve health and safety features for animals and keepers.
-A new sea lion exhibit, upgrades to animal life-support systems, and expanded animal viewing opportunities also will be included in this project.
+The three decades-old Rocky Shores exhibit was showing signs of deterioration, age and heavy use.
+Recent renovations to Rocky Shores – home to walruses, sea otters, seals, and puffins – have improved health and safety features for animals and keepers.
+The project included a new sea lion exhibit, upgrades to animal life-support systems, and expanded animal viewing opportunities.

 ENVIRONMENTAL LEARNING CENTER

-The Zoo is also collaborating with Tacoma Public Schools' Science and Math Institute (SAMI) on an environmental learning center to serve SAMI students and staff, as well as Zoo visitors and staff.
+A collaboration between the Zoo and Tacoma Public Schools' Science and Math Institute (SAMI), the new Environmental Learning Center just north of the Zoo's entrance is now open!
+It serves SAMI students and staff, as well as Zoo visitors and staff.

-The two-story shared-use building, to be constructed with Tacoma School District bond funds, will serve a range of classroom needs from the high school students who attend SAMI to the littlest learners in the Zoo's early education programs.
-It also will replace portable buildings now used by Zoo education staff and volunteers.
+The two-story shared-use building, constructed with Tacoma School District bond funds, serves a range of classroom needs from the high school students who attend SAMI to the littlest learners in the Zoo's early education programs.